QuentinWach/quentinwach.github.io/about.md

     img[alt=Nano] {float: right; width: 200px; border-radius: 10%; margin-left: 10px; box-shadow: 0px 0px 0px #14518386;}
 </style>
 ![Nano](/images/NS_Title_Graphic_Square_3.png) -->
 All of engineering is based on material science and its limitations and many of the most advanced modern technologies are nanotechnologies.
 That includes computers, solar cells, batteries, sensors, lasers, and so on.
-Thus for all of these technologies it is relevant to understand the material properties of the nanoscopic structures they utilize.
-For example, while we had no issue modelling electronic currents for the past century, now, structures within our computer processors are so small that electrons behave like quantum mechanical waves rather than particles making their behavior much more difficult to predict and understand.
+It is relevant to understand the material properties of the nanoscopic structures they utilize.
+Structures within our computer processors are so small that electrons behave like quantum mechanical waves rather than particles making their behavior much more difficult to predict and understand.
 It is also extremely difficult to even measure the material properties of nanostructures.
 You can't really hold a probing needle on a particle 10.000x smaller than the diameter of a human hair.
-Using THz spectrosopy to probe the conductivity of nanoparticles for example is an essential new tool.
+Using THz spectrosopy to probe the conductivity of nanoparticles is an essential new tool.
 And making sense of that physics, quantum mechanically, is what the majority of my research in the past has been focusing on.

 + (2022, Technical University Berlin.)
 Pulsed THz-Photoconductivity in Semiconductor Nanorods (B.Sc.
 Thesis)
 + [(2023, Advanced Photonics Research.)
 THz Response of Charge Carriers in Nanoparticles](https://onlinelibrary.wiley.com/doi/10.1002/adpr.202200243)